When your application to become an English Language Assistant has been accepted, the next step will be to prepare for your placement.

 STAYING IN TOUCH

-You will be able to maintain contact with Language Assistants in your country and around the world, as well as finding out the latest programme information, through the Language Assistants Facebook page and Twitter feed.
+You will be able to maintain contact with Language Assistants in your country and around the world, as well as finding out the latest programme information, through the Study Work Create Facebook page and Twitter feed.